LamakerOfficial/help-center/_posts/minecraft/general/2021-09-06-server-softwares.md

 [Pocketmine](https://www.pocketmine.net) is a lightweight Minecraft Bedrock server software.
 It supports Pocketmine plugins and Multi world Systems.

 ### Altay
 Altay is an optimized fork of Pocketmine(PMMP).
-It contains many extra features and supports all Pocketmine plugins.
+It contains extra features and supports Pocketmine plugins.

 ### Vanilla Bedrock
 Vanilla Bedrock is the default Bedrock software provided by Minecraft.
 It supports Behaviour packs but not plugins.